-The Internet of Things (“IoT”) is a world where everyday objects collect large amounts of data stored on cloud platforms and communicated to other parties and devices.
-Matters relating to IoT are wide ranging and may relate to artificial intelligence systems, automobiles, eHealth and telemedicine, energy, and mobile technologies, among other things.
-This wide range of industry sectors demonstrates the need for attorneys like the team at Haug Partners who have a strong understanding of the technologies at issue in conjunction with technical backgrounds.
+The Internet of Things (“IoT”) involves everyday objects collecting and exchanging data with other devices and systems over the Internet.
+Matters relating to IoT are wide-ranging, including everything from artificial intelligence systems, eHealth and telemedicine, energy, and mobile technologies to name a few.
+This wide range of industry sectors demonstrates the need for attorneys who have a keen understanding of the underlying technologies.

 Our attorneys understands both the business opportunities and legal challenges that arise in a world where the Internet is becoming increasingly interconnected into everyday objects.
 With our experience and expertise, we assist clients facing the unique challenges presented by the Internet and provide solutions that allow them to navigate an ever-changing industry.
 The attorneys at Haug Partners have expertise in a variety of industries focusing specifically on emerging and cutting-edge technologies.
 With this expertise, our team is able to address the various legal issues that arise for our clients in the context of IoT.